74% Users Support Government's 10-Minute Delivery Restrictions, Survey Shows

 *this image is generated using AI for illustrative purposes only.

-Government Intervention Follows Worker Protests
+Government Directive Follows Worker Protests

 Strike Details: Information

-Workers Involved: Over 1 lakh
+Workers involved: Over 1 lakh

-Cities Affected: 22
+Cities affected: 22

 Period: Christmas and New Year's Eve

-Key Unions: IFAT and TWGPU
+Key unions: IFAT and TWGPU

-Operational Reality Behind Quick Commerce
+Operational Reality Unchanged

 dislike